bitrise-io/devcenter/_articles/en/reviews/ship-add-on.md

 {% include message_box.html type="important" title="Binary types" content="The public install page is not available for all type of artifacts.

-* For iOS, it's only available if the .ipa file is signed with a Debug, Development or Ad-Hoc type provisioning profile.
+* For iOS, it's only available if your Workflow builds an .ipa file that is signed with a Debug, Development or Ad-Hoc type provisioning profile.
 * For Android, it's only available if the artifact is an APK, either universal or split.
 For AABs, there will be no public install page link."%}

 To send the public install page link or the QR code: